dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 ###II.B.
 Hadoop Streaming parameters

 Hadoop streaming can be further fine-grain controlled through the command line options below.
-Through these, we can fine-tune the hadoop framework to better understand line-oriented record structure, and achieve the versatility of single-machine unix sort, but in a distributed and efficient manner.
+Through these, we can fine-tune the Hadoop framework to better understand line-oriented record structure, and achieve the versatility of single-machine Unix sort, but in a distributed and efficient manner.

 ~~~~
 stream.num.map.output.key.fields